Freemium SDK configuration

 }

-object is created in the wrong way, e.g. if the wrong application context was passed to the create
+Initializing RASPFacade can throw a RASPFacadeExpection if the RASPFacade object is created in the wrong way, e.g. if the wrong application context was passed to the create method.

 detectOnDemand usage